Would you be surprised to know that more than art—possibly even more than mathematics and milkshakes—David Walsh is mad about books?

 As such, our library is no mere appendage, and certainly no ‘monument to ego’ (as Umberto Eco would put it), but rather a working research space that we invite you to use.
 Just lower your voice, you hooligan, and spit out your gum.

-Primarily David Walsh’s personal collection, the Mona Library also acts a resource for Mona curators and gallery staff when researching for exhibitions, as well as for the broader Mona team—on topics as diverse as ancient brewing methods, the foods of the pharaohs, viticulture, heavy metal pollution, winter rituals, casinos, and charcuterie.
+Primarily David Walsh’s personal collection, the Mona Library also acts as a resource for Mona curators and gallery staff when researching for exhibitions, as well as for the broader Mona team—on topics as diverse as ancient brewing methods, the foods of the pharaohs, viticulture, heavy metal pollution, winter rituals, casinos, and charcuterie.

 Mona visitors, members of the public, researchers, academics, and school groups are all welcome to use us as a reference library (sorry, no loans), or even as a place to have a rest and gather your thoughts during your exploration of Mona.